Who We Are

 Prior to joining Boston Scientific, Keith was a practicing interventional cardiologist for over 20 years in the U.K. He was President of the British Cardiovascular Intervention Society (2000 – 2004), and member of the Interventional Procedure Advisory Committee (IPAC) with the National Institute for Health and Clinical Excellence (NICE) for a period of four years.
 Keith earned a First-Class Honours degree in Pathology at London University and Guy’s Hospital.
 He trained in cardiology at Oxford and at the Royal Brompton and St. George’s Hospital in London.

-Barbara has been Principal at Panakes Partners for the last 5 years.
-Previously She was founder and CEO of Techwald SPA, a financial holding.
+Barbara is Partner in Panakes SGR.
+Previously he was founder and CEO of Techwald SPA, a financial holding.
 She has a strong knowledge of cardiovascular sector acquired as former Director of Clinical Affairs, Certifications, Registrations and Quality Assurance at CID SpA (now Alvimedica) and as former Director of Business Development & Global Marketing Director for the Heart Valves Business Unit at Sorin (now Livanova).
 Barbara holds a Msc in Medicinal Chemistry and Technology from University of Perugia and an executive MBA from SDA Bocconi.

 Federica is the Director of Business Development at Genextra, which she joined in 2006.
 Before joining Genextra, Federica was at Windham Venture Partners, NYC, and prior to that was with Science and Technology Ventures, Columbia University’s tech transfer office.
 Previously, she was a postdoc at the MRC in Cambridge (UK) and was published in several journals.
 Federica holds an MBA from Columbia University and a PhD in Biochemistry from La Sapienza, University of Rome.